RADeveloping/LinkedUp/README.md

 ├── .firebase                # Folder for firebase
 ├── .git                     # Folder for git repo
 ├── css                      # Folder for css files
-    /createprofile.css/editprofile.css
-    /landing/creative.css
-    /landing/creative.min.css
-    /login.css
-    /main.css
-    /messagelist.css
-    /messageuser.css
-├── images                   # Folder for images
+    ├── landing              # Folder for landing page stylesheets /creative.css        # Used for the styling of landing page /creative.min.css    # Used for the styling of the landing page /createprofile.css       # Used for the styling of the create profile page /editprofile.css         # Used for the styling of the edit profile page /login.css               # Used for the styling of the login page /main.css                # Used for the styling of the main page /messagelist.css         # Used for the styling of the messages page /messageuser.css         # Used for the styling of the direct messaging page ├── images                   # Folder for images
     /logo.svg                # Used for the logo of the site.
     /upload.png              # Used for the upload button of create and edit profile page.
     /placeholderimage.jpg    # Used as a placeholder image if user image is not found.
 ├── scripts                  # Folder for scripts
-    /Landing/creative.js     # used for landing page external function /Landing/creative.min.js # used for landing page external function /dropzone/dropzone.js    # used for uploading image external function /editprofile.js          # used for editing profile page js function /firebase/firebaseAPI.js # used for to keep the firebase api for messages page /login.js                # used for the login page js function /main.js                 # used for main page js function /messagelist.js          # used for the message page js function /messageuser.js          # used for the direct message page js function /signup.js               # used for the sign up message page js function /sweetAlert/sweetalert2.all.min.js # used for the sweet alert js function ├── vendor                  # Folder for external vendor scripts used.
+    ├── landing              # Folder for landing page stylesheets /creative.js         # used for landing page external function /creative.min.js     # used for landing page external function ├── dropzone             # folder for uploading photo js functions /dropzone.js         # used for uploading image external function ├── firebase             # folder for uploading firebase scripts /firebaseAPI.js      # used for to keep the firebase api for messages page ├── sweetAlert           # folder for holding the sweetAlert scripts /sweetalert2.all.min.js # used for the sweet alert js external functions /editprofile.js          # used for editing profile page js function /login.js                # used for the login page js function /main.js                 # used for main page js function /messagelist.js          # used for the message page js function /messageuser.js          # used for the direct message page js function /signup.js               # used for the sign up message page js function ├── vendor                  # Folder for external vendor scripts used.

 Firebase hosting files:
 ├── .firebaserc              # Firebase file
 ├── firebase.json            # Firebase file
 ├── firestore.indexes.json   # Firebase file
 ├── firestore.rules          # Rules for read/write to firestore

 ```